 As I said before, I am quite a slave to the daily rat race.
 My commute covers one of the shittiest, most accident-prone highway stretches of the Netherlands.
 This is why I try to get in the office BEFORE the rush hour starts.

-Which is why I set my alarms at 6:00 AM on weekdays.
+This is why I set my alarms at 6:00 AM on weekdays.

 I am quite the robot in the early mornings.
 What I mean by that is that I have a strict morning routine.
 I prepare my breakfast and lunch the night before, just like my shower.
 My alarm goes at 6:00.
-I almost ALWAYS snooze for 5 more seconds (I'm weak).
-I then get up, clean-up, get dressed, grab my food and start my engine.
+I almost ALWAYS snooze for 5 more minutes (I'm weak).
+I then get up, clean up, get dressed, grab my food and start my engine.
 This way, I'm usually out of the door at 6:20.
 If traffic is kind to me, I'll be in the office before 7:00 AM.

 This morning routine is visualized quite nicely in the following graph.
 Please note that this graph is scrollable!